elementor/elementor-developers-docs/src/widgets/widget-data.md

 # Widget Data

-Each widget require basic information like the widget id, label and icon.
+Every widget requires basic information such as the widget id, label and icon.

 ## Data Methods

-Widget data needs to be "returned" by the methods.
-Those methods are dead simple:
+Widget data needs to be "returned" by certain methods.
+Those methods are simple:

 ```php
 class Elementor_Test_Widget extends \Elementor\Widget_Base {